 If you develop breathing problems (rapid breathing for kids), pain in your chest, constant vomiting or a fever that keeps rising, go to an emergency room.

 Most people, though, should just stay home and rest.
 Cough into your elbow or shoulder.
 Stay home for at least 24 hours after your fever breaks.
 Fluids and pain relievers like Tylenol can help with achenes and fever.
 Always check with a doctor before giving children any medicines.
-Adult cold and flu remedies are not for them.
+Adult cold and flu remedies are not for them. - No swine flu from barbecue.

 You can't catch swine flu from pork — or poultry either (even though it recently turned up in turkeys in Chile).
 Swine flu is not spread by handling meat, whether it's raw or cooked.